Updated: 26th March 2018

 Storage & confidentiality of client records

 You should keep your client records confidential, secure, and protect your clients’ information from unauthorised disclosure.
 If you keep paper records, you should lock them away safely.
-If you keep computer records, be sure to password protect them.
+If you keep computer records, be sure to password protect them and have a backup procedure.
 Also, you will need to comply with the Data Protection Act.
 The aim of this legislation is to control the way the data is handled and prevent it from being used unethically.
 It also gives legal rights to people who have their information stored on their records.
 You will need to register with the Information Commissioner in connection with this.
 Your clients have the right to request a copy of their records.
 Follow the procedure recommended in the Data Protection Act and keep a record of it in their notes.

 We would recommend that you keep your client records for at least 7 years from the date of the last treatment.
 If you have concerns about any clients, or in the case of a minor, it’s best to keep them indefinitely.
 If you dispose of any records, you should shred them or burn them safely.